ptaszek1/My-Codewars-Solutions/4 kyu/Sum Strings as Numbers/README.md

-# :star:Sum Strings as Numbers
+# Sum Strings as Numbers:star:

 Given the string representations of two integers, return the string representation of the sum of those integers.

-# :star:Examples:
+# Examples:star:

 > sumStrings('1','2') // => '3'